cockroachdb/docs/v22.1/manage-certs-vault.md

 ### Provision the certificate authorities (CAs) with Vault

-The operations in this section fall under the persona of `ca-admin`, and therefore require admin Vault access and ssh access to the CA admin jumpbox.
+The operations in this section are performed by the`ca-admin` persona, and therefore require admin Vault access and SSH access to the CA admin jumpbox.

 #### Step 1: Access and prepare the CA admin jumpbox.

-1. SSH onto the CA admin jumpbox.
+1. Connect to the CA admin jumpbox using SSH.

     {% include_cached copy-clipboard.html %}
     ~~~shell